QuantEcon/lecture-source-jl/rst_files/ifp.rst

 .. index::
     single: Optimal Savings; Programming Implementation

-Here's the code for a type called ``ConsumerProblem`` that stores primitives, as well as
+Here's the code for a named-tuple constructor called ``ConsumerProblem`` that stores primitives, as well as

 * a ``bellman_operator`` function, which implements the Bellman operator :math:`T` specified above